KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_honor.md

 Why?

-Because this work you are creating is not merely information— it is transmission.
+Because this work I am creating is not merely information— it is transmission.